afeltmann13/afeltmann13.github.io/aboutme.md

 title: About me
 ---

-I am a graduate of the University of Central Arkansas, my thesis focused on how serial founder effects influenced phenotypes in a population of collared lizards.
+I am a graduate of the University of Central Arkansas, where my thesis focused on how serial founder effects influenced phenotypes in a population of collared lizards.

 ### Skills
 #### Languages